rhofset/Tools/Cheat Sheet/SQLi/readme.md

 ```sql
 SELECT uid from users WHERE name = '' OR 1 OR '' = '' AND pass = MD5('pass')
 ```
+This would make you the first user in the table.
+Most likly the admin.

 # Definition:
 In-band SQLi